 This will include the ability to swiftly mobilise local testing units, support local intelligence gathering, provide infection control advice and ensure timely communications to the public and their representatives.

-For complex outbreaks (tier 1) a local authority will convene an incident management team.
+For complex outbreaks (Tier 1), which will be deemed as high-risk, the Local Authority will convene an incident management team.
 The team will consist of key representatives applicable to the setting.

 In some circumstances, it will be necessary to create an outbreak control team (OCT).
 The OCT will usually be chaired by a member of the Local Health Protection Team or by a consultant in public health from the Local Authority Public Health Team.

 The membership of the OCT will vary depending on the setting but includes public health expertise, communication leads and the manager or appropriate staff from the outbreak setting.

 The main aim of the OCT is to contain the outbreak and minimise any risks.

 The gathering of data and intelligence (covered in Using data) and national and international research is critical to inform national policy and local action.

 We will ensure that as and when new research and policy is produced the plan is updated accordingly.

 In July 2020 the government published the COVID-19 contain framework which sets out how NHS Test and Trace works with PHE, local authorities, the NHS and local business and community partners and the wider public to take actions against local outbreaks.

 Wherever possible, the intention is to work in partnership with local stakeholders and communities on the basis of informed engagement and consent to ensure the necessary actions are taken to reduce onward transmission.